 All the Shopping

 Minneapolis Northwest features one of the best retail shopping areas outside of Mall of America (which is only a 35-minute drive away).
 The Shoppes at Arbor Lakes, The Fountains at Arbor Lakes, and Main Street Arbor Lakes showcases your favorite national retailers and brands, sporting goods stores, as well as local boutiques, gift shops, and thrift stores.
 Shop for your new summer look or get all the back-to-school must-haves in this bustling area.
 Fox Run is a locally-owned store where you’ll find one-of-a-kind products and gifts all made by Minnesota makers, and you’ll find the most fashionable shoppers browsing the racks at Leela & Lavender and Apricot Lane.

 Chalkfest at Arbor Lakes

 Minneapolis Northwest’s biggest event will be back Labor Day weekend 2021!
 Plan a trip to experience Chalkfest at Arbor Lakes, the state’s premier street art festival featuring professional and amateur artists from around the world.
 Watch the magic unfold in Arbor Lakes as talented artists begin their chalking creations on Saturday and finish on Sunday.
-You’ll even find some mind-boggling 3D art pieces, and the photo opps are endless.
-This year hopes to be an in-person event with food trucks, music, and a chalking area for kids.
+You’ll even find some mind-boggling 3D art pieces, and the photo ops are endless.
 Follow us on Facebook, Twitter, and Instagram for official updates.

 Selection of Hotels